-- The position reports to the Regional Ecologist-North-west, and ultimately to AWC's Chief Science Officer. - The position is part of a team of AWC ecologists in the Kimberley, including several Wildlife Ecologists and Field Ecologists. - The position will supervise a small team of AWC ecologists, interns and volunteers, and potentially contractors, in the field. - The position will work with Traditional Owners and Ranger Groups, to implement AWC's science program on AWC sanctuaries and partnership sites in the Kimberley. - Within AWC, the Operations and Science teams work in an integrated manner to design and deliver conservation and land management and to measure and report on ecological health.
-The position will be expected to build and maintain professional working relationships with the YSTA Operations manager (or equivalent) as well as other operations staff in the region. - The position will be required to assist AWC's Development team conduct supporter events, and to provide information and content to assist AWC's public education efforts.
+- The position reports to the Regional Ecologist-North-west, and ultimately to AWC's Chief Science Officer. - The position is part of a team of AWC ecologists in the Kimberley, including several Wildlife Ecologists and Field Ecologists. - The position will supervise a small team of AWC ecologists, interns and volunteers, and potentially contractors, in the field. - The position will be expected to build and maintain professional working relationships with the Charnley River-Artesian Range Operations Manager (or equivalent) as well as other North-west operations staff.
+Within AWC, the Science and Operations teams work in an integrated manner to design and deliver effective land management and to measure and report ecological health. - The position will work as required with Traditional Owners and Ranger Groups, to implement AWC's science program on AWC sanctuaries and partnership sites in the Kimberley. - The position will be required to assist AWC's Development team conduct supporter events, and to provide information and content to assist AWC's public education efforts.